-Chatom Vineyards – Planning a picnic?
+Chatom Winery – Planning a picnic?
 Chatom’s beautiful grounds and picnic tables are ideal for a leisurely lunch with wine and friends.
 Buy a bottle and unwind for awhile.

 Chiarella Wines – As its name implies, Italian varietals rule at Chiarella’s cozy Main Street tasting room.